stevenringo/Sublime-Text-Advanced-CSV/README.md

 ## Install

-The files can be obtained on github:
+The files can be obtained on GitHub:

     $ https://github.com/wadetb/Sublime-Text-Advanced-CSV

+Or via Package Control (https://sublime.wbond.net):

+	1. Use the *Package Control: Install Package* command from the command palette.
+	2. A list of packages will appear.
+Type `Advanced CSV` and press enter.

+Using Package Control ensures that the Advanced CSV plugin stays up to date.

 ## Key bindings